 Safety Every Time

-HeliBacon’s #1 Priority is Your Safety
+HeliBacon’s Top Priority is Everyone’s Safety

 Every event HeliBacon hosts starts with a safety discussion of some kind.
 These range from simple passenger briefs before tour flights about safe operations in and around a helicopter, all the way up to our mandatory safety course that precedes each Helicopter Hog Hunt.
 There is nothing more important to HeliBacon than the safety of everyone around, including passengers, flight crew, ground crew, and the good folks who work the active farms and ranches where HeliBacon operates.
 If you’re considering a Helicopter Hog Hunt but you’re concerned about safety, good!
 Because we are too!
 And it shows.
 Come and fly with us and see for yourself, firsthand, how the focus on safety gets the job done right, every time.